The Indian in the Cupboard: Plot summary

-The next day Omri's father summons Jessica Charlotte without him and she returns the original car key and gives them the copy, but unfortunately the scale difference means that the key is too small to see, and hence is useless to them.
-They decide to go camping anyway and bring Gillon along, but Omri has an ivory elephant from India and Gillon is leaning against a knapsack from that time also and they suddenly find themselves in India about 90 years before.
+The next day, Omri's father summons Jessica Charlotte without him and she returns the original car key and gives them the copy, but the scale difference means that the key is too small to see and is useless.
+They decide to go camping anyway and bring Gillon, but Omri has an ivory elephant from India and Gillon is leaning against a knapsack from that time also and they suddenly find themselves in India about 90 years before.
 Omri figures out that Jessica Charlotte's attempt to create the magical copy of the car key where she bent her entire will on it probably caused the original car key to become magical.
 He figures his father will realise what happened and bring them back by shutting off the car.
-During the trip Omri and Gillon are marionettes – Gillon, embarrassingly enough, is a female figure—and a couple of children spot them moving on their own and try to show them off.
-Feeling bad for the children Omri goes along with it but when the children's mother shows up both Omri and Gillon are dropped and Gillon hits his head.
-Thankfully before they can get hurt further they're pulled back to their time where Omri finds they never left the house as the father got pulled back to Little Bear's time due to the wampum belt being in his pocket and were pulled back when Omri's mother found them and shut off the car fearing they were dead.
-Omri's father ended up in a faceless doll but Little Bear promised that next time the dolls would have faces.
+During the trip, Omri and Gillon are marionettes, and a couple of children spot them moving on their own and try to show them off.
+They are pulled back to their time, where Omri finds that they never left the house as the father got pulled back to Little Bear's time due to the wampum belt being in his pocket and they were pulled back when Omri's mother found them and shut off the car, fearing they were dead.
+Omri's father ended up in a faceless doll, but Little Bear promised that next time the dolls would have faces.